Club Cycliste Beaconsfield

 Finding a group to ride with is extremely beneficial in order to encourage each other to participate.
 The rides start off with moderate distances and increase throughout the season so it’s suggested to show up often, especially the early season rides in order to make the most of the club.

-Registration for the current season ends April 30, as all new members must attend one outdoor clinic before mid-May in order to learn how to safely ride in a group with the club.
+Registration for the current season ends April 12, and all new members must attend one outdoor clinic before in order to learn how to safely ride in a group with the club.

-Sunday Rides from the Colisée Kirkland and the 201:
+Sunday Rides from the Colisée Kirkland (now called Cineplex Kirkland) and other starting points:

 The Sunday morning ride is the club's most popular cycling activity.
 The large number of cyclists ensures that everyone may find a group that will ride at a speed suited to their ability.
 The distance covered ranges from 60 to 100 km.
-The departure point alternates between the Cinema Cineplex Kirkland in Kirkland and from Route 201 (at Autoroute 40) in Rigaud.
+The most common departure point is the Cinema Cineplex Kirkland (often referred to by its former name Kirkland Colisée) in Kirkland and from other starting points such as Coteau-du-Lac, Rigaud, St-Lazare and Chateauguay.

 Saturday Informal Rides :

 The Club has informal rides scheduled on Saturday mornings during the season.
-The starting point is in the West Island.
+The starting point is the Colisée (Cineplex Kirkland).
 Cyclists form groups of various average speeds and/or distances and decide on where to go.
 It is an occasion to ride with people that you don’t know or to meet your regular riding partners.
 This is a great opportunity to get ready for the official Sunday ride or just another way to add to your riding objective.

 Tuesday and Thursday Night Rides:

 The Club has a tradition of riding during the week on Tuesday and Thursday nights.
 These rides are informal.
-They start from the Macdonald Campus in Sainte-Anne-de-Bellevue at either 6:00 or 6:30 pm depending on the sunset.
+They start from the Macdonald Campus in Sainte-Anne-de-Bellevue at either 5:30, 6:00 or 6:30 pm depending on the sunset.
 Cyclists showing up form groups of various speeds and/or destinations.
 Rides go off island in various directions such as île Perrot, Les Cèdres or Hudson.
+The distance a group chooses is based on arriving back by sunset.
+It is still recommended to have lights and reflectors on your bike.
 As a bonus, a few of these rides finish with snacks offered by the Club, a great occasion to socialize with other members.
 There is no better way for a cyclist to finish a day than riding with friends during the sunset!

 Drive and Cycle: